rundexter/documentation/source/includes/_tutorial.md

 $ dexter push
 ```

 That's it, you've got a working RSS parser module!
-Execute `dexter push`, and, once the process completes, you should be able to open the App editor and see your module.
+Execute `dexter push`, and, once the process completes, you should be able to open the App Editor and see your module.
 Congrats, you're now a Dexter developer!

 ## Phase 8: Your First Update — Add an optional filter
 ```javascript